Divine Giving

 One word is used, but the act proceeds from several causes.

-The people delivered Him out of ignorance and zeal.
 The next half of this verse directs our thoughts to the many other acts of divine giving.

 So, this text argues that the transcendent sacrifice which God made in the gift of His own Son